All Episodes

 We certainly did in San Francisco.

-So we returned January 42.
+So we return January 42.

-The preparations are nearly complete for the test of the battleship, and Tesla is almost beside himself because he knew with the power levels that we're going to use that there would be a severe personnel problem.
+And Tesla is almost beside himself because he knew with the power levels that we're going to use that there would be a severe personnel problem.

 He went back to the Navy and says, I need more time to solve this problem.

-I said, I'm sure it can be solved, but it needs some additional work.
+He says, I'm sure it can be solved, but it needs some additional work.

 He was concerned about the effects not only of the RF fields, but the rotating magnetic field.

-Did they begin, and I've always wondered about this, Al, Instead of going directly to humans, did they do any experimentation on animals?
+Did they begin, and I've always wondered about this, Al, instead of going directly to humans, did they do any experimentation on animals?

 No.